header logo

 Best "number 9 soccer players" in world football - Are Haaland and Mbappe worth it?

-Total best “number 9 soccer players” in world football
+The best number 9 soccer players in world football

 1. Samuel Eto’o

-During the period from 2004 to 2009, Eto’o, alongside Ronaldinho and Messi, formed a magical trio at Barcelona, dominating European football with numerous major and minor titles.
-Despite his small stature, Eto’o possessed tremendous speed; once he accelerated, hardly any defender at that time could keep up with him, earning him the nickname “The Black Panther” (Báo Đen Eto’o).
+From 2004 to 2009, Eto'o, alongside Ronaldinho and Messi, formed a magical trio at Barcelona, dominating European football with numerous trophies.
+Despite his relatively modest height, Eto'o possessed tremendous speed.
+When he reached full speed, few defenders of that era could match his pace, which earned him the nickname "The Black Panther" (Báo Đen Eto'o).

 It's no surprise that Samuel Eto'o ranks No. 1 on this list

-Throughout his career, Eto’o played 759 matches and scored 370 goals for 13 different clubs, including 108 goals for Barcelona.
-In his homeland of Africa, he is regarded as one of the greatest strikers ever produced by the continent.
+Throughout his career, Eto'o played 759 matches and scored 370 goals for 13 different clubs, including 108 for Barcelona.
+Across Africa, he is regarded as one of the greatest strikers the continent has ever produced.

-2. Ronaldo De Lima – Best “number 9 soccer players”
+2. Ronaldo De Lima - One of the best number 9 soccer players

-Ronaldo de Lima, known as “O Fenômeno,” is indeed a legendary figure in the world of football.
-The Brazilian number 9 is widely regarded as one of the greatest forwards of all time, and the nickname “The Phenomenon” truly speaks to his greatness.
-Despite his career being marred by injuries, Ronaldo continues to receive endless admiration and love from football fans worldwide.
+Ronaldo Nazário, known as "O Fenômeno," is undoubtedly a legendary figure in world football.
+The Brazilian number 9 is widely regarded as one of the greatest forwards of all time, and his nickname, "The Phenomenon," perfectly reflects his greatness.
+Despite his career being plagued by injuries, Ronaldo continues to receive immense admiration and love from football fans worldwide.

 The best striker in Brazilian football is Ronaldo De Lima

 In the eyes of fans around the globe, Ronaldo represents the epitome of pure, explosive, and emotional football artistry.
-There is nothing about Ronaldo that suggests he ever grew weary of the beautiful game.
-If age were just a number, and injuries were merely temporary setbacks, perhaps Ronaldo’s career would have achieved even greater heights.
+There is nothing about Ronaldo that suggests that he has ever grown weary of the beautiful game.
+If age were just a number and injuries were merely temporary setbacks, perhaps Ronaldo's career would achieve even greater heights.

-3. Patrick Kluivert – Best “number 9 soccer players”
+3. Patrick Kluivert - One of the best number 9 soccer players

-Kluivert developed his talent from the youth academy of Ajax Amsterdam, joining the club while still in school.
-At the age of 19, he became a key player for both Ajax Amsterdam and the Netherlands national team.
+Kluivert developed his talent at the youth academy of Ajax Amsterdam, joining the club while he was still in school.
+At the age of 19, he became a key player for both Ajax Amsterdam and the Netherlands' national team.
 He played one season for AC Milan in 1997-1998 before moving to Barcelona.

 A fairly omnipotent No.9 at Barca – Patrick Kluivert

-At Barca, Kluivert played 255 matches and scored 120 goals.
-At the Nou Camp stadium, Kluivert formed a formidable striking partnership with Rivaldo that made opponents fearful.
-However, Kluivert only managed to win one trophy during his time in the Catalan club’s colors, the La Liga title in the 1998/99 season, before moving to Newcastle in the summer of 2004.
+For Barcelona, Kluivert played 255 matches and scored 120 goals.
+At the Nou Camp, he formed a formidable striking partnership with Rivaldo that struck fear into opponents.
+However, Kluivert won only one trophy during his tenure at the Catalan club—the La Liga title in the 1998/99 season—before joining Newcastle in the summer of 2004.

 4. Gabriel Batistuta

-“The Lion King,” Batistuta, is one of the greatest strikers of Argentine football.
-He still holds the record as the second highest goal scorer in the history of Argentine football with 56 goals.
-His time at Fiorentina was when Batigol was most revered by fans as he proved to be a loyal player to the purple jersey.
-Fiorentina was relegated to Serie B in 1993, but Batistuta decided to stay to help the team rise again despite receiving numerous offers from many top clubs.
+Nicknamed "The Lion King," Batistuta is one of the greatest strikers in Argentina’s football history.
+He holds the record as the second-highest goal scorer in Argentine football history, with 56 goals.
+Batigol was most revered by fans during his time at Fiorentina, as he proved his loyalty to the club.
+Fiorentina was relegated to Serie B in 1993, but Batistuta decided to stay and help the team return to the top flight, despite receiving numerous offers from top clubs.

 G. Batistuta has a love for the purple shirt of Fiorentina

-The purple color is likened to a symbol of loyalty.
-There is no better example in football than Batistuta and the purple jersey of “Viola,” as he dedicated himself to the team during their peak years.
-Batistuta’s value to Fiorentina lies not only in his 207 goals scored in 333 appearances but also in his loyalty and dedication.
+Purple is often likened to a symbol of loyalty.
+There is no better example in football than Batistuta wearing the purple jersey of "Viola," as he dedicated himself to the team during its peak years.
+Batistuta's value to Fiorentina lies not only in his 207 goals in 333 appearances but also in his unwavering loyalty and dedication.

-5. Filippo Inzaghi – Best “number 9 soccer players”
+5. Filippo Inzaghi - Among the best number 9 soccer players

-Football fans surely remember the unique “King of Offside” like no other in football history, Pippo Inzaghi.
-This player not only brought joy on the pitch but also had a philosophy of life, as he once said: “If you don’t have innate talent like Ronaldo or Kaka, you can still become a great player through comfort, perseverance, and love for the ball.”
+Football fans surely remember Pippo Inzaghi, the unique "King of Offside," like no other in football history.
+This player not only brought joy to the pitch but also had a philosophy of life.
+He once said, "If you don't have innate talents like Ronaldo or Kaka, you can still become a great player through hard work, perseverance, and love for the ball."

 F. Inzaghi is a goalscorer who seizes opportunities very well